 - Afternoon offers warmer tones with reds and yellows.

-Third: Be aware of the hardness or softness of the light source
+3. Be aware of the hardness or softness of the light source

-An overcast day reflects less light and produces diffused “soft light”.
+An overcast day reflects less light and produces diffused soft light.
 It will spread the light evenly and does not cast strong shadows.

-Fourth: Be aware of the direction of the light
+4. Be aware of the direction of the light

-Fifth: Use flash to create interesting effects
+5. Use flash to create interesting effects

 Flash can be a great addition in any kind of light when you need to fill in shadows.

-About the Author
+About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: